When will I need a scan of my ovaries?

-If your scan appears normal but your symptoms continue or worsen, then you must go back to your GP and let them know.
-Make an appointment for a check-up within one month.
+If your scan appears normal but your symptoms continue or worsen then you must go back to your GP to let them know, and make an appointment for a check up within one month.

 Download our ultrasound factsheet

-Download our ultrasound factsheet as a PDF to keep or print off.
+Download our ultrasound scan fact sheet as a PDF to keep or print off.

 Find out more